 The friend I just mentioned also gave me this tip.
-In her opinion, "baby wipes are the mom version of duck tape."
-On that note, maybe packing duck tape isn't a bad idea either.
+In her opinion, "baby wipes are the mom version of duct tape."
+On that note, maybe packing duct tape isn't a bad idea either.
 I'm a mom of boys; I could see how that could come in handy.

 Anyways, whether you have babies or not, pick up a few packs of baby wipes to keep in your bags.
 They really are perfect for cleaning up the many, and I mean many, messes you will encounter as a traveling family.

 Bonus Tip - Stock Your Freezer (to make coming home easier)